ga4gh/va-spec/docs/source/examples/variant-pathogenicity-statement.rst

       }
     ],

-    # A list of simple key-value 'Extension' objects used to define custom/local attributes not
+    # A list of key-value 'Extension' objects used to define custom/local attributes for
-    # supported by the standard specification.
+    # data not supported by the standard model.
     "extensions": [
       {
         "name": "localKey",